What are these?

 As with all the information sources you use, you should still use the ideas outlined in the Assessing information screen (in the course induction) to make your own judgements about the sources you find.

 "Google Scholar provides a simple way to broadly search for scholarly literature.
 From one place, you can search across many disciplines and sources: peer-reviewed papers, theses, books, abstracts and articles, from academic publishers, professional societies, preprint repositories, universities and other scholarly organizations.
 Google Scholar helps you identify the most relevant research across the world of scholarly research."

 Oxford Reference Online

 Oxford Reference is a comprehensive online resource that contains over 250 dictionaries and reference titles.
 Oxford Reference is a subscription-based resource.
 Students of the Department's award-bearing courses can access Oxford Reference through the University's library catalogue (SOLO) using their Oxford username, and online short course students can access the majority of Oxford Reference resources, as well as many other Oxford University Press (OUP) online resources, through the ‘Oxford Reference Online’ block on their online course homepage.
-The Oxford Reference Online screen provides further information for online short course students about the OUP online resource collections available, including details of how to access and search them.
+The Oxford Reference Online page provides further information for online short course students about the OUP online resource collections available, including details of how to access and search them.